 I wish you all the very best in your journey through this precious life.
 You will survive bereavement.
 It’s a painful road but endure, press on.
 You come out of it a stronger person with a better understanding of life around you."

 PS.
-We've been writing this site for over a year now, and I have also recently written a book to help those coping with caring for a loved one with Alzheimer's.
+We've been working on this site for over 8 years now, and I have also written a book to help those coping with caring for a loved one with Alzheimer's.
 It is a practical guide to caring, but it also gives a lot of suggestions on how to cope with the inevitable grief of gradually losing someone to this disease.
 Just click on the book to find out more.
 I was proud to receive the Award of Pittwater Senior of the Year in 2014 for my book and for the website.